 Surface roads are typically 31 mph and freeways are a maximum of 75 mph.
 Why such odd increments of speed?
 Because mph isn’t a thing here, but km/h is.
 It’ll take a moment to get used to kilometres, so if you’re driving, make sure you’re not thinking in miles, or you may get a speeding ticket due to many cameras!
-Luckily though, you don’t see many police officers hiding in bushes waiting to catch you!

 6. Four seasons in a day

-Depending on where you are from in America, you may or may not be shocked by the weather and seasons here.
+Depending on where you are from in America, you may or may not be shocked by the moody weather and odd seasons here.
 Although winter can be brutal with low temperatures down to -6 degrees, spring makes up for it with its beautiful blooms!

-This is sure to be a pain when it comes to cooking, weather, clothing alterations, haircuts and more since the U.S. is only one of a few countries in the world that uses a different system for temperature and measurement.
+This is sure to be a pain when it comes to cooking, weather, clothing alterations, haircuts and more since the US is only one of a few countries in the world that uses a different system for temperature and measurement.
 Welcome to gibberish in numbers.

 8.Time and date